 There are no DRLs for paediatric nuclear medicine imaging scans.
 Consequently, there is no requirement to conduct annual DRL audits of paediatric protocols.

-How RPS 14 - Section 3.1.8 is interpreted is ultimately up to your state or territory regulator.
-However, it is ARPANSA’s opinion that following the DIAS guidance above would meet the RPS 14 requirements.
+While at a national level RPS 14 has been superseded by RPS C-5, not all states and territories have officially adopted RPS C-5.
+How RPS 14 - Section 3.1.8 (and eventually RPS C-5 - Section 3.2.15) is interpreted is ultimately up to your state or territory regulator.
+However, it is ARPANSA’s opinion that following the DIAS guidance above would meet the requirements of either Code.

 You can compare your facility’s nuclear medicine doses using two methods: